The biggest barrier to learning to skateboard, is getting a fit for purpose skateboard.

 The quick skateboard test

 Let’s use the push bike as analogy.
 If you were learning to ride a bike and the handlebars didn’t turn, you’d fall off.
-This is because before intentionally steering, handlebars are used to correct your centre of gravity and keep you from falling over.
+This is because, before steering, handlebars are first used to correct your centre of gravity to keep you from falling over.
 The trucks on a skateboard are like the handlebars on a bike.

-- Hold your board with the trucks facing you.
+- Holding your board with the trucks facing you

-- Take a wheel in the palm of each hand, and place the fingers on the grip of the skateboard.
+- Taking a wheel in the palm of each hand, and place the fingers on the grip of the skateboard

-The hangar should flex smoothly.
+The hangar should flex smoothly in the truck.
 If it is flexing is smoothly, then the board will turn smoothly.

-The bushings are often neglected in cheap skateboards.
+The bushings are often an afterthought in cheap skateboards.
 Cheap bushings are the reason many people have failed to learn to skateboard, because it is far harder to correct your balance with cheap bushings.

 The skateboard deck